iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part III.md

 ### **Intro**

 This file directly continue from the previous part.
-It's split to reduce lags on the inefficient webbased frameworks that renders markdown katex in real time.
+It's split to reduce lags on the inefficient web based frameworks that renders markdown katex in real time.

 #### **ToC For Viewing with VS Code**
 - [**Intro**](#intro)